zli117/CUDAonP51/README.md

       - Qt: 64-bit, 5.10.1
       - With Nouveau installed
 # Process
+  - Note that the actual version of the driver and CUDA Toolkit might differ.
+Please adapt accordingly.
   - Install Nvidia Driver:
       - Download the run file from [here](http://www.nvidia.com/download/driverResults.aspx/131853/en-us).
 (You may be able to find a newer version though)
       - run with `sudo ./NVIDIA-Linux-x86_64-390.42.run --no-nouveau-check --no-opengl-files`.